RetroReversing/retroReversing/categories/consoles/Xbox.md

 So grab your Xbox controller, and get ready to dive into the exciting world of Xbox reverse engineering!

 ---
+# Hardware
+If you're interested in reverse engineering software for the Xbox gaming console, it's important to have a strong understanding of the hardware that powers it.
+By comprehending the inner workings of the Xbox hardware, you can better understand how the software interacts with the hardware and how you can potentially modify or enhance it.

+This section of our guide will provide you with detailed information and resources on the hardware of the Xbox, including retail, prototype, and development hardware.

+## Retail Hardware

+## Development Hardware

+---
 # All Posts
 <div>